US v. Battle Sr.

 Forfeiture proceedings: After convictions, government pursued forfeiture of defendants' assets.
 Final Order of Forfeiture entered (DE 2984-2).
 Vivian Rydz (Abraham Rydz's spouse) filed Motion to Intervene (DE 3004) and Motion to Set Aside Forfeiture (DE 3005), both denied by Magistrate Judge McAliley and adopted by Judge Gold (2010-2011).
 Forfeiture applied to multiple defendants: Battle Sr., Marquez Sr., DeVilliers Sr., and others.
 Abraham Rydz trust also subject to forfeiture motions.
 June 2020 case reassigned as closed.

-Corporation RICO case laundering mechanism used 8 FL shell companies: Trends Clothing Corp (FL L60041, Cabrerizo president, 1990-2007), Havana Club Wear Inc, Union Financial Research Inc (Rydz/Battle Jr, fake mortgage lender), YMR Corp, Biscayne Coast Investments, Ambar Industries, One Stop Properties Inc (FL S01616, still active), Key Financial Research Inc. Critical textile pattern: Corporation laundered through clothing companies (Trends, Havana Club Wear) while co-defendant Izhak operated Yoram Izhak Clothing Inc (formed Dec 1983).
-Bond condition (DE 116-117, 216) specifically exempted Tako and Izhak from Cabrerizo no-contact order, suggesting early cooperation or different role.
+Corporation RICO case laundering mechanism used 8 FL shell companies: Trends Clothing Corp (FL L60041, Cabrerizo president, 1990-2007), Havana Club Wear Inc, Union Financial Research Inc (Rydz/Battle Jr, fake mortgage lender), YMR Corp, Biscayne Coast Investments, Ambar Industries, One Stop Properties Inc (FL S01616, still active), Key Financial Research Inc. A clothing-trade pattern runs through the laundering: the Corporation moved funds through apparel companies (Trends, Havana Club Wear) while co-defendant Izhak operated Yoram Izhak Clothing Inc (formed Dec 1983).
+A bond condition (DE 116-117, 216) specifically exempted Tako and Izhak from the Cabrerizo no-contact order, which may indicate early cooperation or a different role.
 Laundering path: US businesses > salaries > offshore shells (Panama, Curacao, BVI) > body-carried cash > offshore banks > US acquisitions > European numbered accounts.
 Offshore: Casino Crillon (Lima, 4.8M+), Inversiones Orientales SA (Panama), Inversiones Super Siete SA (Panama).

 US v.
 Battle Sr. (1:04-cr-20159, SDFL, filed March 16, 2004): Massive RICO prosecution of The Corporation, a Cuban-organized crime syndicate involved in bolita gambling, money laundering, cocaine trafficking, arson, and murder.
 Led by Jose Miguel Battle Sr. Nearly 3,000 docket entries.
 25+ defendants including Israeli nationals Mordehay Tako and Yoram Izhak (money laundering).
 Prosecutors included AUSA Ann Marie Villafana — who simultaneously served as lead Epstein prosecutor.
-Case terminated April 13, 2005 (main docket) with forfeiture proceedings continuing through 2010.
+Case terminated April 13, 2005 (main docket), with forfeiture proceedings continuing through 2010.
 Judge Alan S. Gold presided.
-The prosecutorial overlap with the Epstein NPA (negotiated 2007-2008) in the same USAO office raises questions about whether Villafana's workload and experience with the Battle case influenced the Epstein plea outcome.
+Villafana's concurrent role on this prosecution and on the Epstein non-prosecution agreement (negotiated 2007-2008) within the same office is a point of overlap noted here; the available record does not establish that her caseload or experience on the Battle matter affected the Epstein plea outcome.

 Full opinion text (473 F.Supp.2d 1185, S.D.
 Fla.
 2006): Judge Alan S. Gold's 33-page Rule 29 ruling establishes The Corporation as an international criminal enterprise operating from 1964 through 2004.
 Enterprise structure: Jose Miguel Battle Sr. was the core leader of a large bolita gambling organization in the 1970s in New York.
 The organization evolved with different members but same common purposes.
 Key members included Battle Sr., Battle Jr., Abraham Rydz, Manuel Marquez Sr., Luis DeVilliers Sr., and Julio Acuna.
 Enterprise known by various names including 'The Corporation' and 'Cuban Mafia.'
 Organization structured in multiple tiers relating to placing and collecting illegal bets from various forms of illegal gambling.